pj8912/python_p2p/README.md

 - The peer.py file combines both the `server` and the `client` files together to create a `Peer` in the network.
 - This program starts creating a peer as the Server and then when the server is disconnected this program takes care making another peer as the server.
 - This is done by constantly looping over the peers in list and try make all peers as clients and then try making itself as the server.

+## Features
+- Direct communication between nodes in the network.
+- Dynamic discovery of other nodes in the network.
+- Ability to send messages to other nodes in the network.

+## Contribute
+- If you are interested in contributing to the development of the P2P network, you can create a pull request with your changes.
+All contributions are welcome and appreciated.